COVID-19’s impact on jobs for international students

 Based on what our Coaching team is experiencing and the insights of experts such as the ISE (Institute of Student Employers), I’d like to share these findings with you, and provide answers to your questions.

-Will there be any Tier 2 graduate jobs available in September?
+Will there be any Tier 2 graduate jobs available now?

 There are lots of variables to consider when answering this question.

 Some companies will be more affected by COVID-19 than others, which will have a direct impact on their recruitment.

 Companies whose employees are able to work well remotely are continuing to operate as normal, and will take on new graduates in September as planned.

 Current evidence shows that many large, international companies –– who are the biggest sponsors of the Tier 2 visa – are continuing to hire.
 These companies view COVID-19 as an inconvenience, rather than a threat to their existence.